Affiliate and Influencer Marketing are growing incredibly popular for businesses to scale their brand awareness and online sales.

 So Storyblocks got some brand awareness from Matt’s audience, and Matt received payment to run his channel.
 A win-win for both.

-But before you start approaching your favorite Influencers, Influencer Marketing does have some drawbacks.
-Chief among which is that not all Influencers will be a good match for your product.
+But before you start approaching your favourite Influencers, you should know that Influencer Marketing has some drawbacks.
+Chief among these is that not all influencers will match your product well.

 In the next section, we will show you the differences between Affiliate & Influencer Marketing in one convenient table: